Maughan-Lab/fabrial/item_descriptions/flow_control/loop/visuals.md

-The visuals of the subitems are shown as they run.
+The visuals of any subitems are shown as they run.